spiegelib/spiegelib/docs/source/examples/fm_sound_match_pages/fm_sound_match_deep_learning.rst

 --------------------------------

-Now we can perform sound matching of the evaluation target set using the trained deep learning models and save the resulting audio files to disk for evaluation
+Now we can perform sound matching of the evaluation target set using the trained deep learning models and save the resulting audio files for evaluation

 .. code:: ipython3